ids-s1-20/project-team_404/proposal/proposal.md

 What makes the perfect “Friends” episode?

-The package consists of 4 data sets: friends : transcript of all dialogues containing information on the speaker, episode, season, scene, utterance friends\_emotions : information on the emotions of each utterance with specified scene, episode, and season number friends\_entities : character entities with info on utterance, scene, episode, season friends\_info : here we have information on each
+The package consists of 4 data sets:

+friends : transcript of all dialogues where each row represents an utterance.
+The variables contain information on the speaker, episode, season, scene, and the number of utterance;

+friends\_emotions : each row representing an utterance, variables give information on the number of each utterance and its emotion, with specified scene, episode, and season number;

+friends\_entities : each row being one utterance, variables show detail on utterance number, entity, scene, episode, season;

-episode: title, episode number, season number, name of writer and director, airing date, number of views and IMDB ratings.
+friends\_info : each row represents an episode.
+Variables are: title, episode number, season number, name of writer and director, airing date, number of views and IMDB ratings.

 ## 2\.
 Data